Solutions to the drug shortage are elusive, mostly because we do not understand the causes.

 - Consider creating a nationally owned pharmaceutical manufacturing entity.
 Former CPSO President Dr. George Miller agrees.
 See his post at this site.

 In all cases, to solve the drug shortage problem we need to understand its Causes.
 We also need to measure it.
 Canada is not measuring the rate, duration, frequency, or nature of the drug shortages through time.
-Without this information, it is difficult to fully understand its impact and uncover the causes.
+Without this information, it is difficult to fully understand its nature, impact and causes.